 More recent research and writing has focused on poetry, particularly the Pre-Raphaelites and later nineteenth-century poets (Swinburne, Meynell, Michael Field, Hardy), One book (2008) examined the work of poet-artists William Morris and Dante Gabriel Rossetti, as a way of reconsidering questions of history, poetics, and the material cultures of later nineteenth-century Britain.
 A second book (2015) considered poetry's relations with song in the work of Rossetti, Morris, Christina Rossetti, and Swinburne (as well as Emily Brontë, Tennyson,and Gerard Manly Hopkins).
-Recent and forthcoming articles study Rossetti's visual and verbal work on Dante; gardens in painting; the ballad revival and nineteenth-century poets including Tennyson and Swinburne, William Morris and the idea of (literary) ornament, Blake and the Pre-Raphaelites, and late nineteenth-century women poets (particularly Alice Meynell and Michael Field).
-I'm also working on a longer project about the history of conversing in verse.
+My new book (2022) considers poems of conversation from the late eighteenth into the twentieth centuries (Coleridge, Clare, Landor, Tennyson, Robert Browning, Christina and Dante Gabriel Rossetti, Michael Field, Thomas Hardy), asking when and why poets turn to conversation, what conversation’s ethical and political stakes may be, and how conversation's forms and intentions shape the figures, rhythms, and prosody of poems to alter the reader's experience.
+Recent and forthcoming articles study Rossetti's ecphrastic sonnets on music; Hopkins and visual culture; the short ecphrastic lyric in the long nineteenth century; the ballad revival and nineteenth-century poets including Tennyson and Swinburne; William Morris and the idea of (literary) ornament, Blake and the Pre-Raphaelites, and late nineteenth-century women poets (particularly Alice Meynell and Michael Field).